Shogi Shogi

 Piece Values

-There is no standard piece value in shogi unlike chess.
+There is no standard piece value in shogi, unlike chess.
 However, it's important to keep in mind that values are not worth as much, as losing pieces isn't permanent and position is far more important.
 That said, there is a basic piece value system, but professional players have also made more specific values; Tanigawa and Satoh's are shown below.

 Opening Principles